APEX — Entrepreneurial Potential · BD SELECT

 Key Strengths

-Decision ownership (ID 8.0)Wants the responsibility, not the comfort of shared blame; suited to being accountable for everything.
+Decision ownership (ID 8.0)Omar wants the responsibility, not the comfort of shared blame.
+He is ready to answer for everything.

-Commercial judgment (Sales & Growth 4/4)Best-in-profile scenario choices precisely where young ventures live or die.
+Commercial judgment (Sales & Growth 4/4)His best scenario choices are in sales.
+This is exactly where young ventures live or die.

 Development Areas